 Vallejo Dog Bite Lawyer

 However, no matter how wonderful a pet dog may be, they still have the potential to cause serious bite injuries under the wrong circumstances.
 The CDC states that around 4.5 million people report being bitten by dogs in the U.S. every year.
-Many of these injuries don’t cause serious or lasting trauma, but sometimes dog bites can be severe.
+Many of these injuries don’t cause severe or lasting trauma, but sometimes dog bites can be severe.
 When dogs become aggressive, they are liable to leave people with injuries that are difficult and expensive to recover from.
-In the most extreme cases, dog bites can leave people with life-long symptoms and can even cause fatal injuries.
+In the most extreme cases, dog bites can leave people with life-long symptoms and even cause fatal injuries.

 - Around 92 percent of dog bites involving fatal injuries are caused by male dogs.